 Brighton & Hove City Council is supporting local businesses and organisations to use and switch to electric cargo (eCargo) bikes for deliveries of goods and services.
-To do this we have a subsidy to help businesses that apply to switch to a third party eCargo bike delivery service.
-Your business could be eligible for £125 to help make this change.
+Your business can benefit from up to £400 in subsidy for using an eCargo bike delivery service or a supplier that delivers services by eCargo bike.

 About the project

 Brighton & Hove City Council declared a Climate and Biodiversity Emergency in 2018.
 The council aims to be carbon neutral by 2030 through the 2030 Carbon Neutral Programme.